Low (Cracker song)

 "Low" is a song by American rock band Cracker.
 It appears on their 1993 album, Kerosene Hat.
 "Low", a sleeper hit, reached number 64 on the US Billboard Hot 100 chart in May 1994.
 The song's biggest success was on the rock charts, reaching number three on the Billboard Modern Rock Tracks chart in November 1993 and number five on the Billboard Album Rock Tracks chart in March 1994.
-The music video, directed by Carlos Grasso, portrays Lowery badly losing a boxing match with actress/comedian Sandra Bernhard.
+The music video, directed by Carlos Grasso, portrays lead singer David Lowery losing a boxing match with actress and comedian Sandra Bernhard.